What's Real Now

 How to read this page

 ICN is large, and different parts of the system are at different levels of maturity.
 We describe maturity in four bands.
-Every capability claim on this site is placed in one of them.
+Every capability claim on this site belongs in one of them.

 Implemented, integrated, and load-bearing.
 These are capabilities we are prepared to stand behind in public.

 Actively under development with visible progress.
-Not yet something to rely on, but moving.
+Not finished, but moving.

 Scoped, but not where work is concentrated right now.
 We would rather say that directly than imply a schedule.